nhsd-exeter/dos-integration/documentation/Onboarding.md

 ### Before joining

-- Get a MacBook, minimum Intel Core i5 4-core processor and 16GM memory
+- Get a MacBook, minimum Intel Core i5 4-core processor (or Apple M1) and 16GM memory
-- Install the latest version of the macOS operating system and all the updates unless there are known compatibility issues, usually it is a good practice to wait a couple of weeks after a new major version release
+- Install the latest version of the macOS operating system and all the updates unless there are known compatibility issues, usually it is a good practice to wait a couple of weeks after a new major version release of the operating system
 - Encrypt the disk storage
 - Request the NHSmail account, usually this will be done by a Delivery Manager

 ### Day 1 and 2

 - Arrange a call with an ICT representative to set up the corporate accounts
-- Buddy up new starter with last person to get development environment up and running.
+- Buddy up new starter with a colleague to get development environment up and running.
 Make sure they know it’s totally ok to ask all kinds of questions.
 - The new engineer updates development environment documentation if it’s out of date or confusing.
 Therefore, they are contributing straight away and the documentation is better as a result.

 ### Day 3 to 5